Jaeiya/parkour/src/leaderboard/readme.md

 ## `_boardstartup`

-As the name suggests, this is the file that will execute all other leader board processes.
+As the name suggests, this is the file that will execute all other leaderboard processes.
 Unless a file is imported as a library, all other files in this directory should be considered modules, that will be imported and executed by this startup file.

 ## `boardinstaller`

-Again, as the name suggests, this is the install script for the leader board.
+Again, as the name suggests, this is the install script for the leaderboard.
 During the installation process, the user will be prompted to configure the leaderboard.
+The user will only be prompted for configuration info if the configuration doesn't already exist on the computer.

 ## `board`